Liberal Education Course Proposal and Approval Procedures

-For course proposal procedures, a Liberal Education course may meet the criteria for a Knowledge Domain category as well as a Key Topics category.
-Course proposals must be completed for both categories.
-Courses approved for two categories must also conduct and report student learning assessment for both categories.
+A Liberal Education course may meet the criteria for a Knowledge Domain category as well as a Key Topics category.
+Course proposals must be completed for both categories to be considered for approval.
+Courses approved for two categories must also conduct and report student learning assessment for both of the categories.

 B. Course Proposal Process/Instructions

-- Choose the category with which your course aligns.
-If you are submitting the same course for designation in both Parts II (Knowledge Domain) and III (Key Topics), a separate application will need to be completed for each category.
+- If you are submitting the same course for designation in a Knowledge Domain category and a Key Topics category, then a separate course proposal form must be completed for each category.

-- Complete the appropriate Google form(s) linked below.
-Note that answers to the prompts in Section 2: Category Criteria and Section 3: Course Assessment must be at least 100 and no more than 300 words in length.
+- Note that responses to each of the Category Criteria and Course Assessment items must be at least 100 words in length.

-- Once reviewed and voted upon, the applicant will receive email notification of approval or non-approval.
-If a course is approved, all UMD record systems and the approved Liberal Education Program list will be updated.
+- After campus review is competed, the faculty, department head, and associate dean will receive email notification of approval or non-approval.
+Approved courses are also entered into all UMD record systems and added to the approved Liberal Education Program course list for the following catalog year.

 C. Course Proposal Deadline

 The Liberal Education Subcommittee has established a November 1, 2022 course proposal due date for the Theorizing Race, Power and Justice category to have approved courses for fall 2023 class scheduling purposes.
 Liberal Education course proposals for other categories may be submitted by November 1 as well.
 The final deadline for all Liberal Education course proposals is February 1, 2023 for inclusion in the 2023-24 catalog.